Keith V. Zimmerman

 Ben earned his undergraduate degree in Psychology at Texas A&M University and a Master of Business Administration in Health Services Management from the University of North Texas.

 Chief Financial Officer

 Jeff Ardemagni was named Chief Financial Officer (CFO) at Medical City Arlington in August of 2009.
 He brings more than 19 years of healthcare experience to his leadership role at Medical City Arlington.

 Jeff previously served as VP of Finance of Medical City Plano, Administrative Director of Finance at Medical City McKinney, Associate Controller in the HCA Executive CFO Development Program at Medical City Plano and Reimbursement Coordinator in the HCA Corporate Reimbursement Department.

 Jeff earned his Bachelor of Science in Accounting at the University of Arkansas Little Rock and a Bachelor of Science in Business Administration in Financial Management from the University of Arkansas.

 James V. Boyle (Jim)

 Vice President of Clinical Operations

-Jim earned a Bachelor of Science in Nursing from Saint Xavier University and a Master of Science in Nursing in Health Systems Leadership with Graduate Honors from Lewis University.
-He is an active member of the American Organization of Nurse Executives (AONE) and the Texas Organization of Nurse Executives (TONE).
-Jim holds professional certifications in nursing leadership as well as emergency operations and disaster preparedness.
+Jim earned his undergraduate degree in Nursing at Saint Xavier University and a Master of Science in Nursing in Health Systems Leadership with Graduate Honors from Lewis University.

 Vice President of Quality